Salvage Nodal Radiation Shows Tolerability, Low Toxicity in Prostate Cancer

 References

 1. Ansari MA, Hoffman KE, Mok H, et al. Clinical outcomes of salvage nodal radiotherapy for prostate cancer with prior radiotherapy.
-Presented at 2025 American Society for Radiation Oncology Annual Meeting (ASTRO); September 27 - October 1, 2025; San Francisco, CA. Abstract 3186.
+Abstract presented at: 2025 American Society for Radiation Oncology Annual Meeting; September 27-October 1, 2025; San Francisco, CA. Abstract 3186.

 2. Ost P, Siva S, Brabrand S, et al. Salvage metastasis-directed therapy versus elective nodal radiotherapy for oligorecurrent nodal prostate cancer metastases (PEACE V–STORM): a phase 2, open-label, randomised controlled trial.
 Lancet Oncol.
 2025;26(6):695-706. doi:10.1016/S1470-2045(25)00197-4